w-kearns/githubTestKearns/README.md

 # githubTestKearns
-Just a sample for README file.
+Just a sample of a README file.